Scylla IV: Intrinsic Stellar Properties and Line-of-Sight Dust Extinction Measurements Towards 1.5 Million Stars in the SMC and LMC: Introduction

 Studying resolved stellar populations in nearby galaxies provides a powerful window into the processes that drive galaxy formation and evolution.
 By observing individual stars over a range of wavelengths from ultraviolet (UV) to infrared (IR), we can infer their physical properties such as mass, age, metallicity, and the effects of dust extinction.
 These measurements enable a diverse range of science, including reconstructing galaxy assembly histories from stellar age/metallicity distributions \citep[e.g.,][]{mcquinn2010}; spatio-temporal mapping of star formation patterns \citep[e.g.,][]{lewis2015, williams2017}; direct constraints on stellar feedback processes \citep[e.g.,][]{choi2020}; mapping of dust properties via individual extinction measurements \citep[e.g.,][]{lindberg2024}; and detailed studies of star cluster formation, dynamics, and mass functions by resolving individual members \citep[e.g.,][]{johnson2017}.

 Deriving the physical properties of resolved stars has often been done with detailed spectral line information.
 A high signal-to-noise stellar spectrum can reveal its precise chemical composition, temperature, surface gravity \citep[e.g.,][]{ting2019}, rotational velocity \citep[e.g.,][]{huang2010} and magnetic field \citep[e.g.,][]{leone2017}.
 However, these observations are expensive to obtain, and the required detailed modeling and analysis can be computationally complex.
 An alternative approach is to model the broadband spectral energy distribution (SED) of resolved stars \citep[e.g.~][]{conroy2013}.
-Although this approach cannot constrain the same level of detail on the atmospheric properties of a star as spectral modeling \citep[e.g.,][]{gull2022, Telford2024}, it is observationally more efficient, making it ideally suited for surveying the stellar content of nearby galaxies.
+Although this approach cannot constrain the same level of detail on the atmospheric properties of a star as spectral modeling \citep[e.g.,][]{Telford2024}, broad-band SED fitting is consistent with spectral-based fitting \citep{gull2022} and is observationally more efficient, making it ideally suited for analyzing large stellar surveys (e.g.~$10^3\mbox{--}10^6$ sources) of nearby galaxies.

 Although numerous SED modeling techniques exist, they generally focus on fitting Galactic sources which suffer minimal crowding compared to resolved star surveys in external galaxies \citep{bailerjones2011, green2014, schonrich2014, ness2015}.
 Overcoming these limitations is essential to take full advantage of the rich, but complex datasets provided by current and upcoming resolved stellar population surveys targeting nearby galaxies; e.g.~M31: PHAT \citep{dalcanton2012}, PHAST \citep{phast2021hst}, M33: PHATTER \citep{williams2021}, SMC: SMIDGE \citep{ymj2017}, LMC: HTTP \citep{sabbi2016}, METAL \citep{romanduval2019}, LUVIT \citep{gilbert2024}, etc. This motivated the development of the probabilistic Bayesian Extinction and Stellar Tool \citep[BEAST;][]{gordon2016} to robustly measure stellar and dust properties of resolved stellar populations in nearby galaxies while precisely characterizing parameter uncertainties across all observed signal-to-noise regimes.